uoftgasa/uoftgasa.github.io/markdown/index.md

 **The Presto Card:**

-Local transit agencies are attempting to unify under
+Local transit agencies are attempting to unify the Presto card, allowing you to have one piece of fare media to use in a variety of different systems.
+The card costs $6 to buy, and must be preloaded with either $10 (when pur

 #### GO Transit